 – NR-DL-PRS-BeamInfo

 The IE NR-DL-PRS-BeamInfo is used by the location server to provide spatial direction information of the DL-PRS Resources.
+The list index is the reference used from the DL-PRS assistance data to associate a TRP of the DL-PRS to an element in this list.